TRI247

 SHOP

-How is it different to triathlon?
+How is aquathlon different to triathlon?

-Triathlon of course is made up of a swim, a bike and run, while the most common format of Aquathlon racing is a swim followed by a run, also sometimes referred to as a ‘splash and dash’.
+Triathlon of course is made up of a swim, a bike and run.
+While the most common format of aquathlon racing is a swim followed by a run, also sometimes referred to as a ‘splash and dash’.

-Some Aquathlon events, which typically require a minimum water temperature for safety, will be held over a run-swim-run format.
+Some aquathlon events, which typically require a minimum water temperature for safety, will be held over a run-swim-run format.

 Aquathlon distances